seungjohan/seungjohan/README.md

-## Seungjo HAN.
+## Seungjo HAN 🇰🇷
-#### As Product Manager, Software Engineer and Business Development
+#### As a Product Manager, Software Engineer, and Business Developer
-## 🔥 Dynamic, Self-Starter, Team Player, PEOPLE PERSON 🔥
+## 🔥 DYNAMIC, SELF-STARTER, TEAM PLAYER, AND PEOPLE PERSON 🔥

 ### Ex-Cofounder @Webeing
 <!-- ### (Coming Soon)Preparing New Startup